Amuseum-WHR/Atlas/README.md

       log_file.write('%s\n' % message)
 ```

-If you want to save results, please save in the corresponding log path (check opt.log_path)
+If you want to save results, please save in the corresponding log path (check opt.log_path).